r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 == Changelog ==

+= 3.4.2 =
+- fix share counts on mobile devices with exactly 360px width
+- fix error on the help tab regarding services (thx to Andreas)
+- small css improvements
+- added h4-h6 to the allowed tags for the headline

 = 3.4.1 =
 - changed diaspora share url to official one
 - fix css of rss button when using round theme in widget